Dogs and fireworks

 If you are looking at this at least four months before your dog will experience fireworks, then you can help them out by following our advice on how to prepare your dog for fireworks in the months ahead of fireworks season.

-How to keep your dog happy during fireworks
+How to keep your dog safe during fireworks

 It’s never a good idea to take your dog to a fireworks display, and indoor fireworks aren’t dog-friendly either.
-Even if they don’t whimper at the noise, it doesn’t mean they are happy.
-Panting and yawning are both signs that indicate your dog is stressed.
+Even if your dog is comfortable with crowds and noise, once the fireworks start there is a high risk that they may panic and try to flee.

-Follow the following advice to help keep your dog calm during fireworks.
+Follow our guidance to help keep your dog calm during fireworks.

 Early walks